BartoszCichecki/LenovoLegionToolkit/README.md

 [![Build](https://github.com/BartoszCichecki/LenovoLegionToolkit/actions/workflows/build.yml/badge.svg?branch=master)](https://github.com/BartoszCichecki/LenovoLegionToolkit/actions/workflows/build.yml) [![CodeQL](https://github.com/BartoszCichecki/LenovoLegionToolkit/actions/workflows/codeql-analysis.yml/badge.svg?branch=master)](https://github.com/BartoszCichecki/LenovoLegionToolkit/actions/workflows/codeql-analysis.yml)

-This is a small utility created for Lenovo Legion laptops, that allows to change a couple of features that are only available in Lenovo Vantage.
+This is a small utility created for Lenovo Legion 5, 5 Pro, 7 etc. laptops, that allows to change a couple of features that are only available in Lenovo Vantage.

 It is a single executable app that needs no installation and runs no background services.
 It uses less memory, virtually no CPU and contains no telemetry.